 - 3/4 cup brown sugar (you could reduce to 1/2 cup if you like less sweet desserts)

 - 2 teaspoons pumpkin spice (I used RawSpiceBar Unpumpkin spice mix)

 - In a large bowl combine all the dry ingredients and mix well making sure that there are no lumps.

 - Add all the wet ingredients and mix until flour disappears.

 - Grease and flour an 8-inch cake pan.

 - Pour the batter into the prepared cake pan and bake for about 50-55 minutes or until cake is baked through and there are no crumbs sticking to a toothpick inserted in the centre of the cake for testing doneness.
-Note: my oven usually takes longer for everything, so start checking after 40 minutes or so.
+(See Note below)

 - Dust with icing sugar and eat either warm or cool.
 It stays soft and moist for a couple of days if it lasts this long.

 Mention or tag @Imagelicious

 I always have on hand a mix of different salts!
 There are so many different kinds for dishes to enhance!